BYD Sealion 5 Review 2026

 BYD Sealion 5 2026: Prices

-Prices for the BYD Sealion 5 DM-i start at £29,995 for the Comfort model while the larger battery and elevated equipment levels push the Design version up to £32,995.
+Prices for the BYD Sealion 5 DM-i start at £29,995 for the Comfort model, while the larger battery and elevated equipment levels push the Design version up to £32,995.

 In terms of the competition, the Hyundai Tucson starts at £33,105 but jumps to £39,410 for the cheapest plug-in hybrid version.
 The Nissan Qashqai, which doesn't have a PHEV to choose from, is upwards of £30,615.
+Those cars are all a lot nicer to drive than the Sealion 5, though, and the onboard tech in each is much less annoying.

 The most affordable plug-in hybrid version of the Chery Tiggo 7 also costs £29,995, while the Geely Starray EM-i nips in below both at £29,990.
+Although we haven't driven the Geely yet, we do know that the Chery comes with similar compromises to the Sealion 5 that are worth bearing in mind before you get too sucked into the low price.

 BYD Sealion 5 2026: Running Costs

-It'll be the same £195 a year for Vehicle Excise Duty (VED) on the BYD Sealion 5 as any other car, while its pricing ensures it's not close to the £40,000 for the addtional Expensive Car Supplement.
+It'll be the same £195 a year for Vehicle Excise Duty (VED) on the BYD Sealion 5 as any other car, while its pricing ensures it's not close to the £40,000 for the additional Expensive Car Supplement.

 There are two official fuel economy figures for both versions of the Sealion 5 you should be particularly interested in.
 One is the weighted WLTP Combined cycle figure, which assumes greater use of the car's electric-only running.